 What’s the point?

 So this is a big one for me.
-I grew up going to Mardi Gras.
+I grew up going to Mardi Gras in New Orleans.
 I have such distinct memories of parades, king cake and spending time with my family.
 It’s something I love doing with my own children and their excitement for the season brings me pure joy.
 There is just nothing like New Orleans during carnival, it’s pure magic.

 Is Mardi Gras family friendly?
 Absolutely!
 You will see many kids at parades and I think in general on the parade route, especially day parades there is a sense of community among parade goers.
 It’s always important to follow best safety practices.
 Children will play catch in the street with strangers and it’s truly magic.
 I suggest the weekend 10-11 days before Mardi Gras to get your carnival feet wet.
 The crowds tend to be lighter and the atmosphere is fun and casual.
 If you’re still a bit nervous, give Metairie parades a try.
 Parking is easier and crowds are lighter.

 Where should I stand?
 I’ll refrain from weighing on neutral ground side versus sidewalk side.
-But I’ll say that most spots on Magazine, Napoleon and St. Charles are family friendly.
+But I’ll say that most spots on Magazine, Napoleon and St. Charles are family friendly (please note that parade routes are modified in 2022 and thus Magazine is out of the question).
 St. Charles especially the closer you are to Napoleon.
 Most parades tend to follow a similar route Uptown so once you find a spot you’re good to be there all day and shouldn’t need to move.

 Where do I use the bathroom?
 There are port-o-potties on the parade routes.
 But if that’s not your thing many local businesses, restaurants and churches along the route will sell day passes to use their restroom.